Daisy Miller (film): Reception and legacy

+Filmink magazine argued, "If it had come along in the 1990s, I think it would have been a hit on that studio indie circuit that wasn’t really around in the 1970s for English language films.
+Failed to launch two new stars: Barry Brown and Duilio Del Prete."

-The original edition of The New York Times Guide to the Best 1,000 Movies Ever Made, published in 1999, included the film, but the second edition published in 2004 deleted it from its list.
+The original edition of The New York Times Guide to the Best 1,000 Movies Ever Made, published in 1999, included the film.

-Daisy Miller holds a 75% rating on Rotten Tomatoes based on 12 reviews.
-On Metacritic it has a score of 48% based on reviews from 7 critics, indicating "mixed or average reviews".
+Daisy Miller holds a 71% rating on Rotten Tomatoes, based on 14 reviews.
+On Metacritic, it has a score of 48%, based on reviews from 7 critics, indicating "mixed or average reviews".

 Quentin Tarantino later said "the film starts off a little bizarre.
 The tone at the beginning is a little off putting.
 You’re not quite sure if it works.
-But the film gains power as it progresses, and builds to a gut punch ending... [the film] is very funny, yet it leaves the viewer remarkably sad as you watch the final credits fade up...
-The movie plays like the entertaining and breezy classic adaptations that came out of Hollywood in the thirties and forties,...
-Peter tackles the material in a similar way that you can imagine Howard Hawks dealing with the assignment in the forties."
+But the film gains power as it progresses, and builds to a gut punch ending...[the film] is very funny, yet it leaves the viewer remarkably sad as you watch the final credits fade up...The movie plays like the entertaining and breezy classic adaptations that came out of Hollywood in the thirties and forties...Peter tackles the material in a similar way that you can imagine Howard Hawks dealing with the assignment in the forties."

+Henry Hathaway admired Bogdanovich's films but thought his casting Shepherd in Daisy Miller was "bad judgment".

+The film was released on Blu-ray by Kino Lorber May 21, 2024.